-Editor’s Note: This Cape Town 2010 Advance Paper has been written by Michael Herbst as an overview of the topic to be discussed at the Morning Plenary session on “Making the Case for the Truth of Christ in a Pluralistic, Globalized World.”
-Responses to this paper through the Lausanne Global Conversation will be fed back to the author and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by Michael Herbst as an overview of the topic to be discussed at the related session on “Making the Case for the Truth of Christ in a Pluralistic, Globalized World” at the Cape Town Congress.
+Responses to this paper through the Lausanne Global Conversation were fed back to the author and others to help shape their final presentations at the Congress.

 1. This happened during a school conference in the city of Greifswald, Western Pomerania (former GDR).
 There was a parent representative on the school council who was completely unchurched, and was interested in the cathedral of Greifswald.
 He knew the church from various visits and now asked me the very telling question: “Do worship services still take place here occasionally?”
 The question was telling, because on the one hand it expressed the assumption that religious life in this city had perished long ago.
 On the other hand the question signalled that, although the religious life of this church has not perished, it happens in the corner of those who are faithful to the church anyway, and does not really become public.